 Whatever the case, we recommend putting 20-30 quiet minutes aside to monitor your download and the installation.

-We've spent a couple of days with the iPhone 5s iOS 10.3.2 update and the software is holding up well.
+We've spent several weeks with the iPhone 5s iOS 10.3.2 update and the software's performance continues to hold up.

 We haven't run into any major problems with any of our core applications.
-Popular apps like Twitter, Google Maps, Chrome, Gmail, Soundcloud, and Spotify are all working fine right now.
+Popular apps like Twitter, Google Maps, Chrome, Gmail, Soundcloud, and Spotify are all working fine at the month milestone.

 If you're feeling leery about making the upgrade, take a look at our reasons to and not to install the iOS 10.3.2 update on the iPhone.